 Poem Pigeon is a site that’s free to join, for posting and sharing poems.
 There are regular, free-to-enter competitions on the site, to tempt your muse.
 The next theme is ‘Earth’, with a deadline of 31st October.
 Get writing, and let me know how you do 🙂

-I’m only listing free-to-enter competitions as, if you are just starting out, you can otherwise spend a fortune.
-If you have anything poetry-related to share (free-to-submit listings only), please get in touch via email: email@example.com – thank you!
+I’m only listing free-to-submit publications and free-to-enter competitions as, if you are just starting out, you can otherwise spend a fortune.
+If you have anything poetry-related to share (free-to-submit listings only), please get in touch via email: firstname.lastname@example.org – thank you!

-Please note: publication on this site does not mean publications/competition organisers have been vetted – please do your own checks before submitting.
+Please note: publication on this site does not mean publication editors/competition organisers have been vetted – please do your own checks before submitting.

 OK: apologies to poets to whom all this is obvious… (And feel free to correct/amend if you know otherwise, or disagree!)